Newport Market's multi-million pound regeneration scheme has been completed and it re-opened to the public again on 19 March 2022.

 LoftCo, the company behind the revitalisation project for the listed building, has a proven track record including major developments at Cardiff’s Tramshed, Barry’s Pumphouse and Porthcawl’s Jennings Building.

-LoftCo’s proposals have received backing from the council and will also contribute a short-term repayable loan, through Welsh Government funding, towards the cost of the scheme, subject to planning permission being granted.
+LoftCo’s proposals received backing from the council which will also contribute a short-term repayable loan, through Welsh Government funding, towards the cost of the scheme.

 Directions and parking